 Some paralegals work in situations where a high level of autonomy and responsibility is required, whereas others work in situations where their roles are limited and narrower.
 The highest respected paralegals mostly work in a team and are operating behind the scenes.
 Paralegals can be found in various positions.
 They mostly work at law firms or are employed by government bodies, or at corporations at their legal departments.

 The demand for paralegal professionals and legal assistants is projected to increase over the next decade.
 The U.S. Bureau of Labor Statistics (BLS) made this projection on the basis of the anticipated increase in demands for legal services as the population continues to grow.
 In addition, the legal profession has expanded its focus areas to include emerging specializations like intellectual property, environmental, healthcare, and other areas.
 These highly specialized areas require paralegals and legal assistants with sufficient training and experience.

-The BLS indicates that the average income for paralegals was around $51,500 in 2016 on annual basis.
+The BLS indicates that the average income for paralegals was around $51,500 in 2016 on an annual basis.
 The profession’s best-compensated ten percent earned just under $80,000 while at the bottom, the annual earnings were still some $30,000.
-The areas where we see the highest earnings are the metropolitan San Francisco region, New Bedford (Massachusetts), and the metropolitan DC area.

 Best Paralegal Training Schools

 2. South University – Campus